microsoft/Table-Pretraining/README.md

 # 📝 License

+Please note that there are **TWO LICENSES** for code and pre-training corpus.
 The code and pre-trained models are open-sourced under [MIT License](LICENSE-Code), while the pre-training corpus is released under [CC BY-SA 4.0](LICENSE-Data).

 # ™️ Trademarks